 There is a wide range of structural adhesives commercially available, and these are often categorised by their chemistry.
 The most commonly used categories are: epoxies (which come in one- and two-part formulations); acrylics (which come in two-part and two-step formulations); urethanes (which are two-part formulations); and cyanoacrylates (which are often referred to as “instant adhesives”).

 The different categories of structural adhesives are appropriate for different purposes and conditions.
-For example, when selecting a metal bonding adhesive, such as those produced by ct1ltd.com/product-applications/metal-to-metal-adhesive/, it is important to consider the type of metals which are to be bonded.
+For example, when selecting a metal bonding adhesive.
+It is important to consider the type of metals which are to be bonded.
 Steel can be relatively easy to bond, but metals with high oxide contents such as aluminium can be more challenging.

 If you are looking to bond wood to plastic for use outdoors in a situation where there may be significant movement of the substrate, then it would be sensible to consider urethanes due to their high flexibility.
 However, if a higher-strength bond is required, then a flexible epoxy may be more appropriate.